MA in Biomedical Teaching

 Course schedule (48 Course Hours)

-Biomedical core courses (30 credit hours and 2-3 hours electives)
+Biomedical core courses (30 semester hours and 6 hours electives)

 *BMT 601 (EDCC 501) Creating Cultures of Change (3)